Cassieellaelaine/Challenge-5-Personal-Calendar/README.md

 # Challenge-5-Personal-Calendar

+The personal calendar is a daily planner that helps users effectively manage their schedules on a daily basis.

 User Story:
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner